diffusiondata/diffusion-rest-adapter/README.md

 The `adapter` module is more suitable for embedding the adapter in other applications.
 It expects to be notified of changes to the model instead of reading from the file system.

-### diffusion-rest-adapter-integrated-server

-The `diffusion-rest-adapter-integrated-server` module creates an integrated application server and `adapter-client`.
-It is used to deploy an instance of the Diffusion REST Adapter with a web front end as a single executable.
-The configuration model is provided through the web interface.

 ## Connecting to Diffusion